Create project

 Overview

-When developing a .NET DLL-style extension, create a new project in Visual Studio and prepare the necessary files in that project.
+When developing a .NET DLL extension, create a new project in Visual Studio and prepare the necessary files in that project.

 For example, when developing an extension named MyExtension